How Much Does a Travel Agent Make a Year?

 Do people like being a travel agent?

 Many people like working as a travel agent because it’s a fun way to put their love of travel to use.
-It tends to be a good job for those who consider themselves to be a “people person” since there’s lots of interaction with clients.
+It tends to be a good job for those who consider themselves to be a “people person” since there’s a lot of interaction with clients.
 Also, it’s good for people who can “roll with the punches” since travel plans often change for various reasons.

 Is it hard to get hired as a travel agent?